Filter by Suburb

 Rose Gelateria

-Should you find yourself in Sanctuary Cove after a fabulous lunch, a mini shopping spree, or even a game of golf, this gelateria is serving up delicious gelato right up until late (9pm in fact).
+Should you find yourself in Sanctuary Cove after a mini shopping spree, a game of golf, parking up your superyacht (same) or decadent dinner at one of The Marine Village’s iconic restaurants, this gelateria is serving up delicious gelato right up until late (9pm in fact).
 The same is said for their perfectly made coffee, which you can have poured over gelato.
 Just saying…

 Where: Shop 39a Masthead Way, Sanctuary Cove